Osturลˆa – a Guide to a Hidden Gem of the Carpathians

 Details vary from locale to locale but the majority of homes in this area have traditionally been a single-story rectangular plan; one or two rooms; a central chimney; a gable, hipped-gable or hipped roof; and plastered and limewashed exteriors.

 Materials are sourced locally, wood (usually oak), mud, straw, fieldstone, lime, and animal dung.
-Roofs are typically clad in wooden shakes or shingles, whit occasional exceptions of rye straw.
+Roofs are typically clad in wooden shakes or shingles, with occasional exceptions of rye straw.

 Most homes are plastered inside and outside to prevent moisture, improve insulation, hide imperfections in construction, and for general coziness.
 Traditional plaster is made of clay, water, dung, and straw or chaff.
 Several coats may be applied to create a smooth finish, and then coated with lime and water to produce a pleasing white color and protect the clay from the rain.